stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.buildingblocks/buildingblock/get_behavior/_index.md

 ---
+title: Aspose::Words::BuildingBlocks::BuildingBlock::get_Behavior method
-title: get_Behavior
+linktitle: get_Behavior
 second_title: Aspose.Words for C++ API Reference
-description: Specifies the behavior that shall be applied when the contents of the building block is inserted into the main document.
+description: Aspose::Words::BuildingBlocks::BuildingBlock::get_Behavior method.
+Specifies the behavior that shall be applied when the contents of the building block is inserted into the main document in C++.
 type: docs
 weight: 27
 url: /cpp/aspose.words.buildingblocks/buildingblock/get_behavior/